+Nevertheless, God made a commitment to keep the earth going, hanging his bow in the sky as a sign to himself: "Never again" (Gen 8:21).
 A rainbow arches across the window.
-Everything that subsequently happens, both the good and the evil, happens under this rainbow.
-It is against this backdrop of sin and God's covenant commitment to creation that God calls Abraham, promising to give him descendants, a land and his blessing, and to bless all nations through him (Gen 12:2-3).
-The call of Abraham is God's answer to sin and evil: he begins to form a people for himself and he begins to prepare a home for them.
+Everything that subsequently happens, both the good and the evil, happens under this bow.
+It is against this backdrop of sin and his covenant commitment to creation that God calls Abraham, promising to give him offspring, a land and his blessing, and to bless all nations through him (Gen 12:2-3).
+The call of Abraham is God's answer to sin and evil: he begins to form a people for himself and to prepare a home for them.

-In the portion of the second bay under the cross, our window shows Israel on pilgrimage from Egypt through Sinai to Jerusalem.
-The first panel shows Moses leading the Israelites through the sea, after the slaying of the Passover lambs.
-God repeatedly identifies himself to Israel: "I am the Lord your God, who brought you up out of the land of Egypt."
-God delivered his people from slavery in Egypt.
+The second bay of the window, under the cross, shows Israel on pilgrimage from Egypt through Sinai to Jerusalem.
+Moses leads the Israelites through the sea, after the slaying of the Passover lambs.
+God repeatedly identifies himself to Israel: "I am the Lord your God, who brought you out of the land of Egypt."
 This is the Old Testament paradigm of salvation: God defeated the forces of evil to deliver his people from bondage to freedom.
+A vine winds through the scene, for Israel was God's vine (Ps 80; Isa 5:1-7)

-The next panel shows Mt Sinai and the Ten Commandments.
+Next we see Mt Sinai and the Ten Commandments.
 God brought his people through the wilderness to Sinai.
-Here he met with them and formally took them as his treasured possession, kingdom of priests and holy nation (Exod 19:4-6).
+Here he met with them and formally took them as his treasured possession, a kingdom of priests and a holy nation (Exod 19:4-6).
 He gave them the two tablets of the Law, the Ten Words, his treaty document binding him and his people together in covenant.
-He gave them his law: "Be holy as I am holy."
+He gave them his law: "Be holy, for I am holy."
 He provided a sacrificial system to atone for sin.
-It was all so that Israel might dwell in the presence of a holy God.
+This was all so that Israel might dwell in the presence of a holy God.

 The trumpets represent four things.
 Trumpets were blown at each stage of Israel's journey through the wilderness.
 Every fifty years a trumpet was blown in the Year of Jubilee (Yobel, trumpet; Lev 25) to proclaim liberty.
-Trumpets were blown at Jericho to open Israel's entrance into the Promised Land (Josh 6).
+Trumpets were blown at Jericho to open Israel's entrance into the Promised Land (Josh 6), into their home.
 Finally, trumpets were blown for the coronation of the king, represented by the crown.
 God appointed this king over his kingdom to lead his people in righteousness and justice.